bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
+# 4.9.1
+Upgrade for compatibility with WordPress 6.3

 # 4.9.0
 Update for an improved Contact form with user definable fields.

 ## Changelog
+# 4.9.1
+* Changed: Update to latest wp-scripts #218
+* Changed: Make compatible with WordPress 6.3 #217
+* Changed: Improve Contact form and Contact field blocks #207
+* Changed: Add BW_TRACE_VERBOSE to some trace calls #106
+* Changed: Improve bw_accordion accessibility using detail/summary and no jQuery #211
+* Changed: Replace YouTube video in embed example
+* Tested: With WordPress 6.3 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9
+* Tested: With Gutenberg 16.3.0

 # 4.9.0
 * Changed: Update Contact form to support user defined fields #207
 * Changed: Update shared library files #207